The 30-second answer

 Replace — repair is throwing money away

-- Compressor failure on a 10+ year unit ($1,800–$3,400 repair, full system $5,999)
+- Compressor failure on a 10+ year unit — a full system replacement usually costs less per month than financing the repair

-- Multiple refrigerant leaks in coil
+- Multiple refrigerant leaks in the coil

 - Cracked heat exchanger (gas furnace)